-Children of parents receiving Universal Credit (claimants' monthly income must not exceed £660.00), Income Support, Income based Job Seeker's Allowance, any income related element of Employment and Support Allowance, Support under part V1 of the Immigration and Asylum Act 1999, both Working Tax Credit and Child Tax Credit (with an income up to £7,920) are entitled to a free midday meal and free milk.
+Children of parents receiving Universal Credit (claimants monthly income must not exceed £625.00), Income Support, Income based Job Seeker's Allowance, any income related element of Employment and Support Allowance, Support under part V1 of the Immigration and Asylum Act 1999, both Working Tax Credit and Child Tax Credit (with an income up to £7,500) are entitled to a free midday.
 Parents and Carers should contact 01294 310000 for further information.